haskellfoundation/HaskellSchool/en/lessons/basics/containers.md

 generally used in situations where you know you are going to have to iterate over the entire data set, or you want to preserve the order of elements.

-A great example of an abstract data structure for which a linked list is a great concrete implementation are stacks.
+A great example of an abstract data structure for which a linked list is a good concrete implementation are stacks.
 This is because pushing and popping are 𝛰(1).